How to Spawn Villagers in Minecraft

 After breeding, a villager’s willingness recedes to zero, resulting in total consumption of their food stock.

-You can make a villager enter the “willing” mode by providing them:
+You can make a villager enter the “willing” mode by providing them either of the following:

 - 3 Bread